CMS-InfoSec/Aether_2/docs/production_readiness_review.md

 ### Critical

 1. **Test suite is not runnable as-is.** `pytest -q` aborts before collecting tests because `prometheus_client` is missing, which makes CI/CD verification impossible.
 Ensure runtime dependencies are installed (for example via the `test` extra) or stub the optional import in tests so the suite can execute in isolated environments.【5e8c9b†L1-L74】
-2. **Risk API Docker image build will fail.** The Dockerfile expects a `requirements.txt` in its build context, but that file is absent under `deploy/docker/risk-api/`, so `COPY requirements.txt ./` will error.
-Either add the requirements file alongside the Dockerfile or adjust the build context/paths to reference the repository root.【F:deploy/docker/risk-api/Dockerfile†L1-L22】
+2. **Risk API Docker image build now uses shared requirements.** The Dockerfile copies the repository root `requirements.txt`, aligning the runtime dependencies with the rest of the platform.
+Ensure CI pipelines continue invoking the build with a context that exposes the shared manifest.【F:deploy/docker/risk-api/Dockerfile†L1-L22】
 3. **Primary database has no redundancy or backups.** The TimescaleDB StatefulSet deploys a single replica without backup CronJobs or even WAL archiving hooks, which leaves production data one pod deletion away from loss.
 Add streaming replicas and automated backups or integrate with Timescale Cloud before launch.【F:deploy/k8s/base/timescaledb/statefulset.yaml†L1-L45】

 ### High